NDBCLUSTER storage engine can be

 In many contexts, the term “node” is used to indicate a computer, but when discussing NDB Cluster it means a process.
 It is possible to run multiple nodes on a single computer; for a computer on which one or more cluster nodes are being run we use the term cluster host.

 Data node: This type of node stores cluster data.
-There are as many data nodes as there are replicas, times the number of fragments (see Section 3.2, “NDB Cluster Nodes, Node Groups, Replicas, and Partitions”).
-For example, with two replicas, each having two fragments, you need four data nodes.
-One replica is sufficient for data storage, but provides no redundancy; therefore, it is recommended to have 2 (or more) replicas to provide redundancy, and thus high availability.
+There are as many data nodes as there are fragment replicas, times the number of fragments (see Section 3.2, “NDB Cluster Nodes, Node Groups, Fragment Replicas, and Partitions”).
+For example, with two fragment replicas, each having two fragments, you need four data nodes.
+One fragment replica is sufficient for data storage, but provides no redundancy; therefore, it is recommended to have two (or more) fragment replicas to provide redundancy, and thus high availability.
 A data node is started with the command ndbd (see Section 6.1, “ndbd — The NDB Cluster Data Node Daemon”) or ndbmtd (see Section 6.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”).

 SQL node: This is a node that accesses the cluster data.
 In the case of NDB Cluster, an SQL node is a traditional MySQL server that uses the